Maxwidlundstark/Learn-to-fish/README.md

 ### Bugs
 - Submit button not showing correct color on mobiles in browser Safari.
-- Fixed it by specifiying color for inputs in css.
+- Fixed it by specifiying color on the class for submit button.

 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: